You and I are one year older, this year. Twitter is, too.

 Nancy Seeger at Seeger Consulting Inc. says that engagement is key to Twitter Social Media Marketing.

-“Those I engage with are more likely to retweet, or support my marketing efforts.”
+“Those I engage with are more likely to retweet and support my marketing efforts.”
 Seeger says.
-“I use Comun.it as the platform that makes Twitter conversations easier and that allows me to engage more effectively.”
+“I use Comun.it as the platform that makes Twitter conversations easier and allows me to engage more effectively.”

 But engaging with wonderful small influencers isn’t the end of the marketing story on Twitter.